How to Make the Most of the Preconstruction Phase

 Indirect Costs

-Indirect costs are those costs that might not be clearly reflected in the plans, but are just as essential for getting the job done.
-These include both the general conditions (supervision costs and project management costs that are part of every job) as well as general requirements (more specific to a project).
-While lower costs are generally better, you shouldn’t be afraid to spend on things like an experienced PM or regular job site cleanings to protect installed work.
+Indirect costs are those costs that might not be clearly tied to a specific piece of work on the project, but support the project as a whole.
+These include both the general conditions (supervision, and project management costs that are part of every job) as well as general requirements (more specific to a project like procurement and logistics planning).
+While lower costs are generally better, you shouldn’t be afraid to spend on things like an experienced PM or regular on-site cleanings to protect installed work.
 Experience and good maintenance protect your costs in the long run and result in better quality work.
 Better quality work equals a better reputation which will open you up to more work in the future.

 Using the same criteria for categorizing these costs on every project will help you find the sweet spot to not only project your profit, but also keep the work progressing on schedule with assured quality.